axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 1. **Salt Management**: Use unique salts for each token linking operation.
 Salt can be any string, it must to be unique per token ID being linked
 2. **Token Control**: Ensure you have proper control over both tokens
 3. **Operator Security**: Use secure operator addresses with appropriate permissions
-4. **Mint Permission**: If interchain transfer fails, ensure mint permissions are transferred to the ITS token manager for MINT_BURN type tokens
+4. **Mint Permission**: If interchain transfer fails, ensure mint permissions are transferred to the ITS token manager for MINT_BURN and MINT_BURN_FROM type tokens